 Engage and disengage the starter a few times to ensure it's working properly.
 To prevent starter damage do not engage for more than 15 seconds.
-Allow 1 minute between starting attempts for cooling the starter.
+Allow 1 minute between starting attempts for cooling the starter and stop solenoid.

 5.4 Operation of Electrical Equipment: